 Although our therapists are paid above industry standard for their work, what we charge does not reflect their worth since we must we keep our fees competitive.
 Most thereapists, therefore depend on tips for part of their income.
-Tips are not accepted for Neuromuscular Therapy.
+Tips are not accepted for Neuromuscular Therapy and Pilates appointments.

 |How do I pay for my appointment?

 || Payment is due at the time of your appointment

 and may be made by check, cash, Mastercard, Visa or American Express.

 what happens if I’m late?

 || If this is your first appointment, come a

 few minutes early to fill out an Intake Form, otherwise come at the

 time of your appointment.
 A late arrival will determine the length

 of your treatment time.
 Your appointment will end as scheduled so